Graywing13/ts-botpourri/README.md

 - The project's entry point is specified in `package.json`'s `main`.
   - It gets put in the root of the `dist` package (need to re-run `yarn tsc -w` to see this change)

+### Project & Version Control

+Git

+- It's easier to `git co otherBranch .` than to merge or reset HEAD~

 ## Resources

 - Node project with typescript: https://www.digitalocean.com/community/tutorials/setting-up-a-node-project-with-typescript